kazeevn/Canecycle-of-Caerbannog/README.md

 Classes descriptions
 --------------------
 1. Item.
-Represenation of object.
+Representation of object.
 Properties: label - numpy.int, item label, -1 or +1
    indexes - numpy.ndarray, indexes of
       features with non-zero values.
 Usually you want them to be hashes. data - numpy.ndarray, feature values under item.indexes weight - the weight.
-Subject to imterpretation by optimization algorithms.
+Subject to interpretation by optimization algorithms.
 2. Source.
 Something that feeds data into the system.
 Currently, two types are implemented: Reader to read SHAD-LSML and